 Despite its setting in a rural Midwestern community, Northwestern's student population is becoming more racially diverse.
-The number of students of color has grown by 12% during the past 5 years.
-Approximately 13% of the freshmen who enrolled in the fall of 2020 were students of color.
+Approximately 12% of the freshmen who enrolled in the fall of 2021 were students of color.

 - Northwestern's student body includes students from 20 different countries.

-- Among our faculty and staff are individuals from Argentina, Canada, China, South Korea and Taiwan.
+- Among our faculty and staff are individuals from Argentina, Canada, China, Mexico, South Korea and Taiwan.

 Scholarships of $2,500 are available to multicultural students who are accepted into Northwestern's Bridge Scholars program.
 To be eligible for the Bridge Scholars program, you must: